Everything You Need to Know About the 2019-2020 Broadway Season!

 The Inheritance began previews at Broadway's Barrymore Theatre on September 27th and officially opened on November 17th.

 THE ROSE TATTOO

-Academy Award winner Marisa Tomei is coming to the Broadway stage in Roundabout Theatre Company's production of Tennessee Williams' The Rose Tattoo, directed by Trip Cullman.
+Academy Award winner Marisa Tomei came to the Broadway stage in Roundabout Theatre Company's production of Tennessee Williams' The Rose Tattoo, directed by Trip Cullman.
 The Tony-winning Best Play centers around Serafina, a widow who rekindles her desire for love, lust and life in the arms of a fiery suitor.
-The cast also stars Cassie Beck, Alexander Bello, Tina Benko, Susan Cella, Emun Elliott, Paige Gilbert, Greg Hildreth, Isabella Iannelli, Jacob Michael Laval, Antoinette Lavecchia, Kecia Lewis, Ellyn Marie Marsh, Portia, Ella Rubin, Jennifer Sánchez, Constance Shulman, and Burke Swanson.
+The cast also starred Cassie Beck, Alexander Bello, Tina Benko, Susan Cella, Emun Elliott, Paige Gilbert, Greg Hildreth, Isabella Iannelli, Jacob Michael Laval, Antoinette Lavecchia, Kecia Lewis, Ellyn Marie Marsh, Portia, Ella Rubin, Jennifer Sánchez, Constance Shulman, and Burke Swanson.

 TINA: THE TINA TURNER MUSICAL